 The Committees are governed by Charters, which detail their specific functions and responsibilities.
-The Charter for each Committee is reviewed by the Board annually.
-Copies of the Committee Charters are available on the Company's website at www.thea2milkcompany.com/corporate-governance.
+The Charter for each Committee is regularly reviewed by the Committee and any recommended changes must be approved by the Board in accordance with the procedures and processes set out in the relevant Charter.
+Copies of the Committee Charters are available on the Company's website at www.thea2milkcompany.com/corporategovernance.

 The Committees make recommendations to the Board.
 They have no decision-making power except where expressly authorised by the Board.
-The relevant qualifications and experience of individual Committee members are set out in the 'Directors' section, pages 56 and 57 of the Company's FY22 Annual Report.
+The relevant qualifications and experience of individual Committee members are set out in the 'Directors' section, pages 64 and 65 of the Company's FY23 Annual Report.